SQLite Database: How to Create, Open, Backup & Drop Files

 - If you don't see any errors after executing that command, this means that the backup is created successfully.

-Unlike other Database management systems, there is no DROP DATABASE command in SQLite.
-If you want to drop a database, all you have to do is to delete the database file.
+Unlike other Database management systems, there is no DROP DATABASE SQLite command.
+If you want to drop database SQLite, all you have to do is to delete the database file.

 - You can't create two databases in the same location with the same name, the database name is unique in the same directory.